Amir Arsalan Motahari

-Amir Arsalan Motahari (امیرارسلان مطهری; born March 10, 1993) is an Iranian footballer who currently Persian Gulf Pro League as a striker.
+Amir Arsalan Motahari (امیرارسلان مطهری; born 10 March 1993) is an Iranian professional footballer.

 Club career

 Early years

 He started his career with Steel Azin U19.
 He also played at Damash Tehran youth levels.
 Later he joined Moghavemat Tehran U21 and helped them to become champions in 2013–14 U21 Tehran Asia Vision Premier League.

 Naft Tehran

-He joined Naft Tehran on May 26, 2014 with a three-year contract.
-He made his debut against Rah Ahan on August 7, 2014 as a substitute for Hossein Ebrahimi.
+He joined Naft Tehran on 26 May 2014 with a three-year contract.
+He made his debut against Rah Ahan on 7 August 2014, as a substitute for Hossein Ebrahimi.
 He also scored his first goal for Naft, in 1–1 draw against Gostaresh.
 On 18 March 2015, Motahari scored in Naft's 2–1 win against Al Shabab which was the club's first group stage victory in the AFC Champions League.

 Personal life

-He was born on the 10th of March, 1993 in the town of Garmsar, in the Semnan Province.His father's name is Ardalan motahari.
-He was a lifetime supporter of Esteghlal Fc and even joined them in the beginning of 2020.
+He was born on 10 March 1993, in the town of Garmsar, in the Semnan Province.
+His father's name is Ardalan Motahari.
+He was a lifetime supporter of Esteghlal FC and even joined them in the beginning of 2020.